INDIVIDUAL ATTACHMENT-BASED THERAPY

 Kai Cheng Thom

-Clarify your (desired) role and expectations in relationships
+Clarify your desired roles and expectations in relationships

 Demystify stories and narratives about “normal” relationships

-Identify your relationship to sex, what it means to you, and what it means in your partnership(s)
+Identify your relationship to pleasure (may or may not include sex), what it means to you, and what it means in your partnership(s)

 Lean into areas of strength you bring as a partner / friend